IgnisDa/ryot/docs/content/guides/exporting.md

 Users can export either their entire data or individual parts of it.

-To start, login to your Ryot instance and go to the "Tokens" section in the "Settings" page.
-Then, generate a new application token.
+To start, login to your Ryot instance and go to the "Imports and Exports" section in the "Settings" section.
+Then, generate a new auth token.

 The base endpoint is `<ryot_url>/export/<type>`.
 So requests will look like: